jalkal/hexagonal-kata-kotlin/README.md

 that we have until now (the same for external and internal model) but that would be a little nasty.
 Why? because we need to override the price with the premium one in soma cases.
 So would be nice to have a Product model coming from our internal model that gives us all the data that we want, and another one for our external model that returns to our consumers that already processed Product information.

+> <a id="different-external-internal-model"></a>Usually is a good practice to have different models for internal and external port, because usually what
+> happens is that the internal ports data is raw data (data you request to apply business logic on it) while the external port model, usually, is a refined
+> data that can have more or different fields.
+Even having the same number of fields, maybe these fields have a different meaning.

 Let's make that change.
 It will affect our contracts, because we are going to modify our returning object in the external port, but sometimes is needed.
 Remember to move the existing/new models to the correct package (in the case they are just internal or external models)